Frequently asked questions

 Will there be parking?

-In line with London Borough of Camden’s policy on parking and the highly accessible location of the site, the proposed development will not have car parking (aside from disabled parking and drop-off).
+In line with the London Borough of Camden’s policy on parking and the highly accessible location of the site, the new centre will not have car parking, there will be a patient drop-off area.
+We do not have parking at City Road.

 Will there be bicycle parking?

-There will be public spaces for people to lock their bikes, and dedicated secure bike storage for staff.
-In addition to cycle parking, there are two cycle docking stations within a short walk of the site, one of Royal College Street outside the Royal Veterinary College and one on Pancras Road outside St Pancras International station.
+There will be public spaces to lock up bikes; and dedicated secure bike storage for staff.
+In addition to cycle parking, there are two cycle docking stations within a short walk of the site, one on Royal College Street outside the Royal Veterinary College and one on Pancras Road outside St Pancras International station.

-How will you ensure the location of the new centre is accessible for patients?
+How will you ensure the new centre is accessible for patients?

-Yes, this will be located along St Pancras Way.
+Yes, this will be located on St Pancras Way.